xeroxmsj/LocalTuya/README.md

 # localtuya-homeassistant

 Local handling for Tuya Switches under Home-Assistant and Hassio, getting parameters from them (as Power Meters: Voltage, Current, Watt).
+Supports 3 types of switches: one-gang switches, two-gang switches and wifi plug (with additional USB plugs).

 Also introduced handling for Tuya Covers and Lights, introducing pytuya library 7.0.7.